-HowTo: RaspberryPi – Install MQTT server on the RaspberryPi
+HowTo: RaspberryPi – Install MQTT Server on the RaspberryPi

-It is very easy to exchange different data between different sensors and actuators.
+This makes it very easy to exchange different data between different sensors and actuators.
 All clients connected to the MQTT server send and receive their data to or from a central server.

-Each client can specify when logging in to the MQTT server which data he would like to receive as soon as new ones are available.
-At the same time, every client can send data to the server.
-These data sent to the server are then automatically distributed to the clients who have previously reported to receive the data.
+When registering on the MQTT server, each client can specify which data they would like to receive as soon as new ones are available.
+At the same time, each client can send data to the server.
+This data sent to the server is then automatically distributed to the clients who have previously registered to receive the data.

 So much for the rough function of the MQTT protocol.